When people hear the phrase small business, they might picture an underdog.

 Swimsuit season.
 A scary thought.
 However, thanks to personal trainers, it doesn’t have to be.

 A personal trainer is an exercise expert that can give you the tools and information you need to get in shape.
-One of the great things about personal trainers is that they work around your schedule and can come to you if needed.
+One of the great things about personal trainers is that they work around your schedule and can come to you if need be.

 While it is good for you, exercise is nothing to mess with.
 When pushed too hard, clients can hurt themselves.
 Because of this, personal trainers need to have a background in exercise, nutrition, and overall health to safely provide results.
 If you have that background and are interested in helping others reach their fitness goals, personal training is right up your alley.